KimmoKAhola/The-IoT-Temperature-Observer/README.md

 The future goals of this project is to build my own database and api services by combining the microcontrollers with .net APIs (I study to become a .NET Developer) and as such this codebase contains free to use code for .NET services as well.
 This will later be used to implement my own smart home (I hope).

 Since this course is a beginner course aimed to teach microcontrollers/IoT and python the focus of this report will be on those parts.
 Links to tools used for the .NET code will be provided and simple python snippets on how to send data to these services will also be shown.
-The C# code and database design will however not be covered at all.
+The C# code and database design will however not be covered at all but feel free to contact me in swedish or english if you want more information.

 The telegram bot code will also be kept beginner friendly and utilize HTTP requests to fetch/send data.
 This is not a scalable solution but will work fine for personal use.